yiisoft/db/docs/en/query/join.md

 $query->leftJoin('post', 'post.user_id = user.id');
 ```

-To join with multiple tables, call the above join methods multiple times, once for each table.
+To join with many tables, call the above join methods many times, once for each table.

 Besides joining with tables, you can also join with sub-queries.
 To do so, specify the sub-queries to be joined as `Yiisoft\Db\Query\Query` objects.